bpatelcs/BooleanWebSearchEngine/README.md

 How To Run This Program
 =========================
 There are two files,
-WebCrawler.java: This is file contains the code for crawler.Run it first.
+WebCrawler.java: This file contains the code for crawler.Run it first.
 ================
 Client.java:This is the file which takes queries and returns the set of URLs.
 ============